-In this article, I am going to briefly describe two commands in detail with useful examples to search for files using the terminal.
+In this article, I briefly describe two commands in detail with useful examples to search for files with the terminal.
 The two commands are the find command and the locate command.
-The difference between the two commands is that find does a search in realtime and locate is using an indexed database for the search.
-This means that the locate command is generally faster, but it requires that the file that you seek is in its index database and this database is normally created nightly, so more recent files will not be found by the locate command.
-I am using Debian 10 in my environment.
-However, the commands should be the same on other Linux distributions.
+The difference between the two commands is that find performs a search in real-time and locate uses an indexed database for the search.
+This means that the locate command is usually faster, but it assumes that the file being searched for is in its index database, and that database is usually created at night, so newer files are not found by the locate command.
+I am using Debian 11 in my environment.
+But the commands should be the same on other Linux distributions.

 If you want to search for files by their content instead of the file name, have a look at the grep command instead.

 Searching for Files and Directories using the find Command